jumokeomoshebi3/Kern-Serve/README.md

 ## Unload the Module

-When you're done playing with it, you can unload the module from the kernel like this.
+When you're done playing with it, (from within the directory where you made the module) you can unload the module from the kernel like this.

 ```bash
 rmmod test-00